History and Description of Milk Thistle

 8. Protection against the Effects of Aging

-9. Support for Kidney Health
+9. Kidney Health Support

 In addition to its impact on liver health, milk thistle has also been studied for its potential to protect kidney health.
-It can help prevent and treat various kidney diseases by reducing inflammation and oxidative stress in the kidneys .
+It may help prevent and treat various kidney diseases by reducing inflammation and oxidative stress in the kidneys .

 11. Mental Health Support